All Episodes

 The fact that this was so carefully choreographed shows just how urgently the White House wants PR success at home for this embattled president.

-The new embarrassment, the White House scrambling after a photo opportunity with troops in Iraq didn't go quite as planned.
+After satellite cameras caught administration aides rehearsing the soldiers beforehand, the new embarrassment, the White House scrambling after a photo opportunity with troops in Iraq didn't go quite as planned.

 His message was overshadowed by questions about how much staging went into the event.

-And a lot of other problems are giving the White House a major case of the nerves, including yesterday's slip-up, staging a photo op with U.S. troops and letting Our cameras see it all.
+And a lot of other problems are giving the White House a major case of the nerves, including yesterday's slip-up staging a photo op with U.S. troops and letting our cameras see it all.

 Yeah, that's quite a they're really trying to hide something there, aren't they, Claire?

-Really trying to hide this, right?
+That was Claire Shipman of ABC, really trying to hide this, right?

-There was no hiding and there was no secret.
+There was no hiding and there was no secret and there was no staging, as I have said.

 The Clintons dancing on the beach to no music down in the Virgin Islands two weeks before the Monica story broke.